-Estimation of fair value of investment properties and inventory properties acquired through business combinations
+Estimation of fair value of investment properties

 Investment properties, including completed investment properties and investment properties under construction, were revalued at each reporting date during the year based on the appraised market value provided by independent professional valuers or the Group's internal assessment.
-Inventory properties acquired through business combinations were evaluated at fair value at the date of acquisition.
 Such valuations were based on certain assumptions, which are subject to uncertainty and might materially differ from the actual results.
 In making the estimation, the Group considers information from current prices in an active market for similar properties and uses assumptions that are mainly based on market conditions existing at each reporting date.
-The valuations of investment properties under construction and inventory properties under development were based on the residual approach, and have taken into account the expended construction costs and the costs that will be expended to complete the development to reflect the quality of the completed development on the basis that the properties will be developed and completed in accordance with the Group's latest development plan.
+The valuations of investment properties under construction was based on the residual approach, and have taken into account the expended construction costs and the costs that will be expended to complete the development to reflect the quality of the completed development on the basis that the properties will be developed and completed in accordance with the Group's latest development plan.